StackVista/stackstate-docs/configure/health/debug-health-sync.md

 ### Show sub stream status

 The sub stream status provides useful information to verify that check states sent to StackState from an external system could be bound and linked to existing topology elements.
-This information is helpful to debug why a specific check is not visible on the expected topology element.
+This information is helpful to debug why a specific check isn't visible on the expected topology element.

 {% tabs %}
 {% tab title="CLI: sts" %}